nakagami/awabi/README.md

 # awabi

-`awabi` is a morphological analyzer using mecab dictionary.
+`awabi` is a morphological analyzer using mecab dictionary, written in Rust.

+See also python wrapper `pyawabi` https://github.com/nakagami/pyawabi .

 ## Requirements